-JCoSS is a vibrant and dynamic pluralist Jewish environment, where all voices are heard and everyone is invited to engage with a wide range of Jewish experiences through our Informal Jewish Education department.
+JCoSS is a vibrant and dynamic pluralist Jewish environment, where all voices are heard and everyone is invited to engage with a wide range of Jewish experiences through our formal and informal Jewish Education department.
+Our values of machloket (respectful disagreement) and Menschlichkeit (always doing the right thing) infuse our formal and informal curriculum.
 Our aim is that students and staff alike live a Jewish cycle through the weekly, monthly and annual observances and rituals which mark our calendar, and have a positive and hands on experience of as many elements of this as possible.
-We celebrate all the Jewish festivals as a community and also warmly invite parents and grandparents to participate through our Family Education programme.
+We celebrate all the Jewish festivals as a community and offer a wide range of volunteering, interfaith and Jewish learning trips and experiences to students.

 JCoSS also observes the more recent commemorations and celebrations in the Jewish calendar; marking Yom Ha Shoah, Yom ha Zikaron and Yom HaAtzmaut in school as a whole community.
 In addition students are offered the opportunity to experience both Poland and Israel with the school, engaging in a meaningful and challenging discourse with themes relating to the 20th Century Jewish experience in Europe and the State of Israel.

-We aim to send knowledgeable and passionate Jews out into the world, who have the confidence and experience necessary to make meaningful Jewish choices in their lives and to lead our community forward into the 21st century.
+We aim to send open minded, knowledgeable and passionate Jews out into the world, who have the confidence and experience necessary to make meaningful Jewish choices in their lives and who embrace the values of pluralism and machloket to lead our community forward into the 21st century.